geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 Using the `info register` command to check the register, we can see that the rdi has been modified.

-Now let's add a pointer to the call_me() function at the end of our payload, so that it's called after we modified the rdi :
+Now let's add a pointer to the call_me() function at the end of our payload, so that it's called after we've modified the rdi :

 ```gdb
 (gdb) info function call_me